gardener/gardener/docs/proposals/21-ipv6-singlestack-local.md

 ### `Seed` API

-Similar to the `Shoot` API, the `Seed.spec.networks` section is extended as follows:
+Similarly to the `Shoot` API, the `Seed.spec.networks` section is extended as follows:

 ```yaml
 apiVersion: core.gardener.cloud/v1beta1